kssikora/think2021-akmebank-app/README.md

 # Demo for Akme Bank with COS

+I am editing this file to trigger CRA

 App based on [Command Query Responsibility Segregation (CQRS)](https://martinfowler.com/bliki/CQRS.html) Using Java and Quarkus and COS Java SDK.